 Home Reading Books and Diaries

-In Key Stage One, children will be sent home with a book to match their phonic ability each day.
-Children will read with an adult at least once a week in school and this will be noted in the reading diary.
-We ask that parents read with their child or listen to them read daily and comment in the reading diaries about their child’s progress.
-We promote any further reading, including a book that children have chosen from school, a book on an online platform such as Oxford Owl, a comic or newspaper, or a book the child has at home.
+In Key Stage One, children will be sent home with a book to match their phonic ability each week and should bring it into school every day.
+Children will read with an adult at least once a week as part of their Read Write Inc. sessions in school, and this will be noted in their reading diary.
+At home, we ask that parents read with their child or listen to them read daily and comment in the reading diaries about their child’s progress.
+We would encourage any further reading, including a book that children have chosen from school, local shop or library, a book on an online platform such as Oxford Owl, a comic or newspaper, or a book the child has at home.

 A Reception Reading Record